A VARIETY OF USEFUL LINKS THAT RELATE TO OUR DIFFERENT PARTNERS CAN BE CONSULTED HERE.

 Focus on Belgium

-In his opening address of the diplomatic days, Deputy Prime Minister and Minister of Foreign Affairs Didier Reynders launched a new website: Focus on Belgium.
-As indicated in the baseline ‘people, stories, facts and figures’, this new site is meant to highlight our country’s strengths in numerous areas, e.g. our creativity, diversity, new talents and established values, developments and possibilities.
+As indicated in the baseline ‘people, stories, facts and figures’, the site Focus on Belgium is meant to highlight our country’s strengths in numerous areas, e.g. our creativity, diversity, new talents and established values, developments and possibilities.

 To achieve this, not only the articles – forming the main part of the site – but also a variety of events and well-known Belgians are brought to the visitor’s attention.
 Besides, all kinds of petty facts about Belgium or about Belgian achievements can be found under the heading ‘did you know?’.
 Finally, the website contains statistical information about Belgium, a photo gallery as well as a film section.

-All institutions, organizations and persons who have news or information that could be suitable for Focus on Belgium, can contribute to the site by sending a text, photographs and/or pictures to firstname.lastname@example.org
+All institutions, organisations and persons who have news or information that could be suitable for Focus on Belgium, can contribute to the site by sending a text, photographs and/or pictures to firstname.lastname@example.org

 How innovative is your country? - European Innovation Scoreboard 2016